-All expenses are accounted for in the statement of comprehensive income on the accruals basis.
+All expenses are accounted for in the statement of profit or loss and other comprehensive income on the accruals basis.

 (l) Stated capital

 Ordinary shares and optionally convertible preference shares are classified as equity.

 (m) Provisions

 Provisions are recognised when the Company has a present legal or constructive obligation as a result of past events, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation, and a reliable estimate of the amount can be made.
 At time of effective payment, the provision is deducted from the corresponding expenses.